 VENTURA, Giovanni (Jean-Baptiste V., originally Rubino ben Torah).
 Finale near Modena 25.5.1794 — Lardenne near Toulouse 3.4.1858.
 Italian Officer in India.
-Son of Reuben Ben Torah, he had traditional Jewish education, but joined army in the age of 17.
-Rising into colonel of infantry in Napoleon’s army, lost his position after Waterloo and returned home, but soon met difficulties because of his Napoleonic opinions.
-In exile, he went to Persia and India (arriving 1822 in Lahore) and served Rañjit Singh as an infantry general in 1822-1843.
-In 1838-40 visited France and from 1843 living in Paris.
-Married 1825 with a French-Armenian lady living in Ludhiana, had one daughter.
+Son of Gavriel Massarani (Reuben Ben Torah) and his wife Vittoria.
+He had traditional Jewish education, but joined army in the age of 17.
+Rising into colonel of infantry in Napoleon’s army he participated in the Russian campaign.
+He lost his position after Waterloo and returned home, but soon met difficulties because of his Napoleonic opinions.
+In exile from 1817, he went to Persia and India (arriving 1822 at Lahore) and served Rañjit Singh as an infantry general in 1822-43, modernizing the Sikh army in collaboration with Allard and Court.
+In 1838-40 visited France and from 1843 was living in Paris.
+Married 1825 Anna Moses, a French-Armenian lady living in Ludhiana, had one daughter.
 The wife remained in India and died in Ludhiana 10.7.1873 in the age of 70.

 Like his colleagues —> Allard and Court GV became interested in local archaeology.
 He was a member of the A.S.B., and opened in 1830 the stupa of Manikyala finding a great number of Indo-Greek and Kushan coins.

 Publications: Apparently wrote nothing himself, but offered information to Prinsep and others.

 Sources: Buckland, Dictionary; Sheo Narain, “General V.”, JPHS 6, 1917 (1918), 149-158; Wikipedia with further references, a portrait and a drawing.